 Sluggish is about embracing the slow, the weird, and the squished underfoot.

-I’ll cover the politics of mental health, the narratives that shape our dis-order, and the culture that makes our brains.
-I also love to go off on tangents about nature and the seasons and meaning and sense-making through art.
+I write about the politics of mental illness, the narratives that shape our dis-order, and the culture that makes our brains.
+I also love to go off on tangents about nature, history, and sense-making through art.
 (It’s all connected, though, I promise.)